quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 guarantee to have the answer `YES` because that is what the problem **is asking** the participant to do.

+{: .notes }
-**Note.** In the editorial, the name of the _increasing array_ is actually $b$ and the _decreasing_ one is $a$.
+In the editorial, the name of the _increasing array_ is actually $b$ and the _decreasing_ one is $a$.
 While making this blog, I have their names wrong.
 In my defense, making $a$ the increasing array is more natural than the other way around.
 So I'll keep it this way.

 For this algorithm, there are some problems when reusing the code from `gen-totally-random.cpp`